cybergarage/uecho-py/doc/device_inside.md

 ## Supported Basic Sequences

-The `uecho` supports the following five basic sequences in ECHONET Lite Communication Middleware Specification [\[1\]][enet-spec].
+The `uecho-py` supports the following five basic sequences in ECHONET Lite Communication Middleware Specification [\[1\]][enet-spec].

 ### 4.2.1 Basic Sequences for Service Content

-The `uecho` handles the five basic sequences automatically, thus the developer doesn't have to implement the responses directly.
+The `uecho-py` handles the five basic sequences automatically, thus the developer doesn't have to implement the responses directly.
 The property data is announced automatically when the property is changed using `uecho_property_setdata()`.

 | Type | Description | Support |
 |---|---|---|